 Millions of workers – mostly women – struggle to make ends meet on minimum wage earnings.
 The Fair Minimum Wage Act (H.R.
-1010/S. 460) would gradually raise the federal minimum wage from $7.25 to $10.10 per hour, increase the tipped minimum cash wage from $2.13 per hour to 70 percent of the minimum wage, and index these wages to keep pace with inflation.
+1010/S. 460) and the Minimum Wage Fairness Act (S.1737) would gradually raise the federal minimum wage from $7.25 to $10.10 per hour, increase the tipped minimum cash wage from $2.13 per hour to 70 percent of the minimum wage, and index these wages to keep pace with inflation.
 Increasing the minimum wage and tipped minimum wage are key steps toward fair pay for women.

 Women are a large majority of minimum wage earners.

 - Women made up about two-thirds of all workers who were paid minimum wage or less in 2012, and 61 percent of full-time minimum wage workers.
 Women were also nearly two-thirds of workers in tipped occupations in 2012.
 These workers provide care for children and frail elders, clean homes and offices, and wait tables.

 - Women of color are disproportionately represented among female minimum wage workers.
 Nearly four in ten female minimum wage workers are women of color, compared to just over one-third of working women overall.

 - More than three-quarters of women earning the minimum wage are age 20 or older, and most do not have a spouse’s income to rely on.

 Low-wage working women deserve a raise.

 - Congress has raised the minimum wage only three times in 30 years, and it is now just $7.25 per hour.
 If the minimum wage had kept pace with inflation since 1968, it would be over $10.70 per hour today.